juhapark21/StardewValleyMods/[CP] GiftTastesMakeSense/README.md

 - Jas loves ice cream instead of liking it.
 - Leah likes marble and has custom dialogue for receiving it as a gift.
 - Lewis loves blueberries during summer (as it is fresh, in reference to his summer sundays dialogue), and likes them during other seasons.
-- Shane likes Joja cola after his 6-heart event.
+- Shane likes Joja cola after his 6-heart event (the day after after he agrees to get therapy).

 ## In Progress
+- Config for each preference?
+(Might be too much)

 ### To-Do
 - Shane has custom dialogue for gifted beer after his 6-heart event.
 It is no longer a loved gift. (inspired by other mods)